 If the concern is that these two provisions would not survive the rest of the congressional process, then say that — rather than suggesting that they aren’t already reflected in legislation.

-a couple of weeks ago, the Senate Finance Committee’s bill is not the only measure that includes important cost constraining provisions.
+Moreover, as I blogged a couple of weeks ago, the Senate Finance Committee’s bill is not the only measure that includes important cost constraining provisions.
 The other bills in the House also include provisions that experts from across the spectrum agree will help transform health care so that it delivers higher quality care and constrains cost growth.
 From penalties for hospitals with high, preventable 30-day readmission rates to encouraging the establishment of accountable care organizations and bundled payments for high-cost, chronic conditions, these bills undertake many of the reforms that hold the most promise for controlling costs and boosting quality.

 Hiatt writes that "no one knows for sure how to control costs."
 True, we have never transformed the health sector before, and it is therefore difficult to quantify precisely how these steps will work together to promote quality and reduce cost growth.
 But it is wrong to conclude that these steps — even the ones beyond the excise tax on high-cost plans and the Medicare commission — are merely hypothetical pie in the sky.
 They represent what independent analysts and bipartisan groups such as the Engelberg Center at the Brookings Institution all say hold the most promise.
 In addition, recognizing that we need flexibility to adjust measures in a dynamic health care system, many of the bills start programs as pilot projects that can be quickly scaled up as results come in, and a Medicare commission too will be able to respond to changes as the health system evolves.